Suzanne Doucet: Career

 As an actress Suzanne played also in the musical Godspell with Donna Summer directed by Samy Molcho in 1972 in Munich, Zurich and Vienna.
 She also played in many German TV plays and TV musicals with actors such as Thomas Fritsch, Hans Clarin, Marianne Hoppe, Rainer Werner Fassbinder and Ulli Lommel.
 She wrote songs for Udo Jürgens, Wenche Myhre, Mireille Mathieu, and Abi Ofarim.
 Doucet moderated several TV shows in Germany and Switzerland.
 Her guests included the group Yes the Bee Gees, Grateful Dead, Keith Emerson and David Bowie.
-She composed music for the TV play "Alle hatten sich abgewandt" and "Lieber Erwin", directed by award-winning director Thomas Fantl.
+She composed music for the TV films All Backs Were Turned and Lieber Erwin, directed by award-winning director Thomas Fantl.

 Doucet moved to the US in 1983 and opened Only New Age Music in Hollywood, CA With her husband James Bell as well as founding the International New Age Music Network in 1987.
 She produced and directed three international conferences and the first New Age/World Music Festival at the Wiltern Theater (featuring artists such as Paul Horn, Steven Halpern, Tim Wheater, Jai Uttal a.o.).
 Doucet recorded and released 50+ albums in the US with New Age music also collaborating with Chuck Plaisance, Gary Miraz, and Tajalli (See discography).

 Doucet established herself in the US as a composer and producer as well.
 She won the Silver award at the WorldFest-Houston International Film Festival for her music video Starflight.
 She also produced albums with other artists and released 12 compilation albums called Sounds From the Circle with many well known new age artists such as Steven Halpern, Chuck Wild, Peter Kater, Sangeeta Kaur, Ricky Kej, Wouter Kellerman, and Anaya Kunst.